robert17/iotf-rtd/docs/gateways/dashboard.rst

 ``g:<orgId>:<typeId>:<deviceId>``

-4. Set up devices that are connected to the gateway and are to be connected to the Internet of Things Foundation platform:
+4. Set up devices that are connected to the gateway and are to be connected to the IoT Platform:

 Create a device type for the device or devices which are to connect through the gateway.
 The devices should have *gatewayId* and *gatewayTypeId* properties matching the *deviceId* and *deviceTypeId* of the gateway they are connecting through.
-Add the devices which are connected to the gateway to the Internet of Things Foundation.
+Add the devices which are connected to the gateway to the IoT Platform.

-The devices connected to the gateway should now be visible in your Internet of Things Foundation platform organization dashboard.
+The devices connected to the gateway should now be visible in your IoT Platform organization dashboard.